carbon-language/carbon-lang/mlir/docs/Rationale/Rationale.md

 signedness with integer types; while others, especially closer to machine instruction, might want signless integers.
-Instead of forcing each abstraction to adopt the same integer modelling or develop its own one in house, Integer types provides this as an option to help code reuse and consistency.
+Instead of forcing each abstraction to adopt the same integer modelling or develop its own one in house, Integer type provides this as an option to help code reuse and consistency.

 For the standard dialect, the choice is to have signless integer types.
 An integer value does not have an intrinsic sign, and it's up to the specific op